njuwill/bigfoot-tutorials/rstudio/RStudio Tutorial.md

 * dplyr-hpc-jobs.R

     Open json files and parquet database table file from Spark and join them to generate a HPC job counts report by groud id.
+Requires Spark 2.0.x.

 * dplyr-json-join.R

     Read json files with Spark and join them to get a user counts by group id.
 Make a box plot.
 This is part of the tests for `dplyr-json-join.R`.
+Requires Spark 2.0.x.

 * dplyr-json.R